Brand Names: Lazanda

 What are the possible side effects of fentanyl nasal (Lazanda)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- confusion, extreme fear, unusual thoughts or behavior; or
+- confusion, extreme fear, unusual thoughts or behavior;

-- feeling like you might pass out.
+- dizziness, feeling like you might pass out; or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, constipation;
+- stomach pain, nausea, vomiting, constipation; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.